 - stick to the facts, not opinions, and

 - only include things that are relevant (related) to your case.

 If the judge believes your affidavit is false or misleading:

 - they won't accept it as evidence, and

 - they might not believe other evidence you bring to court.

 Stick to the facts

-Only include facts that you have first-hand knowledge of.
-That means you can only write down what you:
+Focus on facts that you know about first-hand.
+That means you write down what you:

 - did, or